oorestisime/oioannou/src/pages/blog/building-subscription-saas-hasura-serverless-auth0.md

 This solution was flawed because that user_id in the mutation could have been user selected and abused.

 Enter roles.
 Up until now I couldn't understand how roles came into play.
 Sure having admin and user was making sense since admin had superpowers but how would I use other roles?
 Well turns out it makes sense for this case.
 Hence introducing a new role **project_creator** that is going to be used at project creating.
 User role won't be able to create a project and that's perfect!
-The project\\\_creator would have permission to create a project allowed only to insert the name and automatically setting up the user_id with column presets.
+The **project_creator** would have permission to create a project allowed only to insert the name and automatically setting up the user_id with column presets.

 And this would make more sense when using this role in project_members.

-### Project_members
+### Project members

-So following up on the project_creator role, the role is allowed to create any project_member but the user_id would be a column preset and they shouldn't be allowed to pick a project_id.
+So following up on the `project_creator` role, the role is allowed to create any `project_member` but the `user_id` would be a column preset and they shouldn't be allowed to pick a `project_id`.
 The mutation to create a project would then become:

 ```graphql
 mutation insert_project {